commit-live-students/fsdse-intro-techbasics/README.md

 import os
 print os.environ['GITHUB_TOKEN']
 ```
 * Run your file using python `python test_env.py`.
-It should echo your previously set github token
+It should print your previously set github token